Encyclopedia … combined with a great Buyer's Guide!

 • Various methods of laser cooling require a laser wavelength to be adjusted very precisely at or near some atomic resonance.

 • Tuning to atomic resonances is also used in laser isotope separation.
-The laser is then tuned to a particular isotope in order to ionize these atoms and subsequently deflect them with an electric field.
+The laser is then tuned to a particular isotope to ionize these atoms and subsequently deflect them with an electric field.

 • A tunable laser can be used for device characterization, e.g. of photonic integrated circuits.